uladcharn/fmRNN-fmLSTM/README.md

 #### Time series prediction

-  For example, you can run the following code to train an `mLSTM` model on the `tree7` dataset.
+  For example, you can run the following code to train an `fmLSTM` model on the `tree7` dataset using two filter banks.

 ```
-  python train.py --dataset 'tree7' --algorithm 'mLSTM'
+  python train.py --dataset 'tree7' --algorithm 'mLSTM' --n_banks 2
 ```

 **Available datasets**